Klaus Hopt: Additional activities (selection)

-From 1981 to 1985, Klaus Hopt was a judge at the Higher Regional Court of Stuttgart.
+From 1981 to 1985, Hopt was a judge at the Higher Regional Court of Stuttgart.
 From 1995 to 2001, he was a member of the former Takeover Commission; from 2002 to 2007, he was a member of the Takeover Advisory Board formed at the German Federal Financial Supervisory Authority (BaFin) in accordance with Section 5 of the German Securities Acquisition and Takeover Act (WpÜG).
 From 2000 to 2012, Hopt was a member of the deputation of the German Jurists' Conference (DJT).
 He was also a member of the High Level Group of Company Law Experts advising the European Commission in Brussels from 2001 to 2002.
 From 2002 to 2012, he was a member of the Stock Exchange Expert Commission.
 From 2002 to 2008, Hopt was also Vice President of the German Research Foundation (Deutsche Forschungsgemeinschaft).
 From 2003 to 2006, he served as Chairman of the Scientific Council of the Max Planck Gesellschaft and from 2003 to 2005 as a member of the Supervisory Board of Deutsche Börse AG.
 He has also worked as an expert for the German Bundestag, the Federal Constitutional Court, the Federal Ministry of Finance, the Federal Ministry of Justice, the Federal Ministry of Economics and Technology, the Bundesbank, the European Commission, the Bank for International Settlements, Bulgaria and the World Bank, among others.